MetricHMSR:Metric Human Mesh and Scene Recovery from Monocular Images: Introduction

+To jointly model pose, metric shape, and metric position, we propose the HumanMoE.
+Built upon the MoE framework~\cite{muqeeth2023soft}, HumanMoE dynamically routes features to specialized experts, enabling feature-level disentanglement while preserving shared representations.
+HumanMoE consists of a Patch MoE and a Global MoE, which capture complementary local and global context.
+The Patch MoE processes image patches to learn specialized representations for different semantic regions, such as body parts or background elements, while the Global MoE captures holistic image-level information.
+Together, they enable accurate recovery of metric human mesh from a single image.

+Finally, metric human mesh provides a geometric anchor for scene understanding.
+We further introduce a human-guided metric depth refinement module that learns per-pixel depth transformations conditioned on the reconstructed human mesh.
+This module refines MMDE and produces more physically consistent human–scene compositions.
+By integrating metric human reconstruction with human-guided scene perception, we obtain a unified framework termed MetricHMSR, which enables metric-scale reconstruction of both humans and scenes from a single image.

-In summary, our contributions are as follows: \begin{itemize} \item We introduce MetricHMR for human mesh recovery from monocular images with metric awareness.
-Using camera rays to represent camera parameters and bounding boxes, and incorporating them as conditions for the regressor, MetricHMR can recover the metric shape and 3D position without requiring any 3D information as training supervision.
+In summary, our contributions are as follows: \begin{itemize} \item We propose MetricHMR, a novel human mesh recovery method that encodes metric cues via bounding camera rays and employs HumanMoE to disentangle features of local pose and global position features.

-\item We systematically analyze existing global trajectory-aware HMR methods and conduct an in-depth analysis of the impact of camera models on metric estimation.
-Our analysis identifies the most critical component in the formulation of perspective projection.
-Such insights make the proposed method simple yet effective.

-\item We integrate state-of-the art monocular depth estimation techniques with MetricHMR to handle the challenge of in-the-wild scenarios.
-Experimental results demonstrate superior performances on indoor and in-the-wild datasets. \end{itemize}
+\item We propose MetricHMSR, a unified framework for metric human mesh and scene recovery.
+It further introduces a human-guided metric depth refinement module that leverages reconstructed human mesh priors to produce consistent metric depth and human–scene reconstruction.